Day Of The Covenant the Bloody Battle Of Blood River

-View a special tribute video to “The Battle Of Blood River” at the bottom of this article
+View special tribute video “The Battle Of Blood River” at bottom of this article

 Therefore know that the Lord your God, He is God, the faithful God who keeps Covenant and mercy for a thousand generations with those who love Him and keep His commandments.”
 Deuteronomy 7:9

 For over a century and a half, throughout South Africa, 16 December has been observed as The Day of the Covenant.
-Marking the decisive Battle of Blood River, the Day of the Covenant has been recognised by many, not only as a victory for the Voortrekkers, but as a triumph for Western civilization and Christianity in Africa.
+Marking the decisive Battle of Blood River, the Day of the Covenant has been recognized by many, not only as a victory for the Voortrekkers but as a triumph for Western civilization and Christianity in Africa.

 After seeking to impress Retief for two days with parades of his regiments and herds, Dingaan informed Retief that he was willing to grant the Trekkers the territory his armies had depopulated across the Tugela, and around Port Natal – on condition that Piet Retief should return the cattle which had been taken by Sikonyela and his Batlokoa people.
 As they had come on horseback and dressed in clothes, Sikonyela’s people had been assumed to be Boers.
 To prove that the trekkers were not in any way responsible for Sikonyela’s cattle raid, he required them to deal with this chief.

 The CMS missionary, Francis Owen, warned Piet Retief that he was wasting his time, for Dingaan was utterly inconsistent and had already granted the desired territory to the English government through John Gardiner.
 However, Piet Retief regarded the expedition against Sikonyela as necessary for the vindication of their honour.
 Owen questioned how a man of Retief’s intelligence could attach any value to any promise made by a tyrant like Dingaan.